- Simsbury High School (SPTC)

 - Cultural Enrichment Committee Representatives

 Please click on the Volunteer Openings/ Committee Descriptions for more information or contact a PTO Board Member.

-In an effort to standardize communication, most Simsbury elementary school PTOs willl be using The Hub as their online information and communications portal beginning the 2016-2017 school year.
+In an effort to standardize communication, most Simsbury elementary school PTOs use The Hub as their online information and communications portal.

 All information on the Tootin' Hills Hub will be specific to Tootin' Hills school ONLY and will reside behind a secure, private firewall, ensuring the highest level of protection and confidentiality.
 The firewall system has been tested an approved by the District's Office of Technology.

 In order to keep up-to-date with school news and events, please register on The Hub.
 Below are the simple steps to do so.
 If you encounter any problems or difficulties, please contact the support team at: firstname.lastname@example.org for immediate assistance.